isabellaPhung/UCSC-CSE123-S25/doc/common/personas/peyton.md

 ### Info {#p_info .unnumbered .unlisted}

-- has a partner, with one child
+- Has a partner, with one child
 - 31 years old
 - Occupation: Barista and bartender